• Skip to primary navigation

 It is typically made by blending all the components together until they form a smooth paste-like consistency.

-This vibrant green sauce popularly serves as a flavorful marinade for meats, poultry, or fish preparations.
+This bright green sauce popularly is a flavorful marinade for meats, poultry, or fish preparations.

 Recaito also forms an excellent addition to soups, stews, rice dishes, and beans.